microsoft/responsible-ai-workshop/nongen-ai-tooling-tutorials/README.md

 # Responsible AI Workshop - Non-generative AI tooling tutorials

-This module contains a series of hands-on tutorials for Microsoft's most prominent responsible AI tools/toolkits for non-generative, a.k.a. traditional, AI systems.
+This module contains a series of hands-on tutorials for Microsoft's most prominent responsible AI (RAI) tools/toolkits for non-generative, a.k.a. traditional, AI systems.

 It is primarily designed for developers and data scientists to provide them with jump-start tutorials for using each tool, in the form of Jupyter notebooks.

 ## Overview of the available hands-on tutorials

-We investigate three categories of Responsible AI tools:
+We investigate three categories of RAI tools:

 * Tools to **understand the behavior of AI systems**.
 These in turn fall into two categories covered here:
     - Tools to assess and mitigate fairness issues.
 Here we focus on **Fairlearn**.